Lavanderia a Vapore # Fonderie Teatrali Limone

 The building is an integral part of the complex of the Certosa Reale in Collegno.
 After several transformations, between 1700 and 1710, the Certosa Reale underwent further expansion with the construction of the cloister and the shift of the main composition.
 With the intervention of Filippo Juvarra (1725-36) the complex opened to the village of Collegno trying to create a dignified transition element : the portal.

-by Luigi Fenoglio from 1870 to 1875 as a service structure for the Royal Lunatic Asylum.
+The building of the Dry Steam was designed and built by Luigi Fenoglio from 1870 to 1875 as a service structure for the Royal Lunatic Asylum.
 The project from the beginning involves the construction of a single building of elongated rectangular and one floor above the ground.
 The sleeve length is 100 meters and a width of 12 meters.

 A further change took place in the 40s with the demolition of the coverage area of the first bays south to the inclusion of a floor and then a raised part ( second floor).
 Despite the lack of care, the building was preserved until 2004 , when a renovation project was planned.

-is kept legible by the numerous vertical windows with their brick arches and the large central chimney that identifies it.
+In particular, the composition of the facades is kept legible by the numerous vertical windows with their brick arches and the large central chimney that identifies it.
 The restoration project of the Dry Steam involves the restoration of the decorative nineteenth-century factory and the chimney, designed by Luigi Fenoglio as laundry of the Royal Asylum, characterized by the presence of the large nave.

 During the implementation of this phase of intervention, has resulted the decision to allocate the spaces of the Steam Laundry in the Centro Coreutico residence that houses in the BTT Balletto Teatro Torino.